open/close all folders

 - Motor Mouth: Abronsius, almost every time he starts to sing.
 To emphasize it even more, Magda, Rebecca and Chagal suddenly begin doing their chores much faster, matching the Professor's singing pace during "Wahrheit".

-- Never My Fault: He blames basically every mistake he makes on Alfred.
+- Never My Fault: He blames basically every mistake on Alfred.
+Whether it is justified or not.

 - No Indoor Voice: During "Die Gruft", where it would be a really smart thing to keep your voice down if you want to stake your enemy in their sleep.
 The Professor turns this up to eleven when he shouts "Mutiny!" at the top of his lungs while the lids of the coffins are removed, and then shushes Alfred.
 Luckily for him and especially Alfred, who was just next to the coffins their hosts sleep like the dead.